TheFullStackFarmer/Agrigate/docs/docs/getting-started/installation.md

 docker-compose up
 ```

-At this point, you should see an MQTT broker, the IoT service, and API running.
+At this point, you should the following containers running:

+- EMQX
+- Postgres
+- IoT service
+- Authentication service
+- API

 You can access the MQTT broker by navigating to http://localhost:18083 and
 logging in with: